Sn0whax/xbps-repo/README.md

 In normal operation, packages track upstream within roughly six hours: the update workflow detects a new version, commits it, and dispatches a build that republishes the `latest` release.

+> Note: `cachyos-settings-runit` has no upstream version to track (it is source-free), so the update workflow does not bump it.
+To publish changes, edit its files under `srcpkgs/cachyos-settings-runit/`, increment `revision` in its template, and push to `main` to trigger a build.

 Required repository secrets:

 - `PRIVATE_PEM` - encrypted private key used to sign repository metadata and packages